 You’d be surprised how many children’s Bibles your library probably has available, too.
 You can always supplement whatever children’s Bible you have at home with more from the library to put together the perfect Holy Week for kids curriculum.

-A two-page spread in our favorite Jesus Storybook Bible
+A two-page spread in our favorite Jesus Storybook Bible.

 Create a Holy Week for kids playlist.

-A Journey Through Holy Week for Kids and Families
+Holy Week Activities for Kids

 One way to help kids really understand what happened in Jesus’ final days – and also to understand why it’s so important to our faith – is to really connect the dots between one event and the next.